lebigot/realtime_annotate/README.rst

 interesting").
 Their meaning is pre-defined by the user before starting the `annotation process`_.

+The **text of the notes** associated with an event is fully customizable (one note type could be "Scene too dark", for example).
+This text is saved
+along with all the rest of the data in the annotations files.

 Annotations have a **time stamp**, which is *automatically added* by the program.
 In a practical application, a piece of music, etc. plays alongside the program.
 The annotation timer of the program can be set